Defining standard and nonstandard spaces where data will be resampled

 --use-syn-sdc) will modify the list of

-output spaces to include the space identifiers they require, should the
+internal spaces to include the space identifiers they require, should the

 identifier not be found within the